A robot vacuum, representing a blog post about automating spreadsheets.

 Few software tools have the institutional heft that the humble spreadsheet does.
 They’re used for everything from budgeting to reporting by all sorts of organizations.
 And now that the two most popular spreadsheet tools are free to use — up to a point — it’s even more tempting to use a spreadsheet for just about anything.
 So why bother figuring out how to automate your spreadsheets?

 All the manual work.
 Someone’s got to put data in.
 Someone’s got to keep it up to date.
 And it never ends.
-But when you automate your spreadsheets, you can make them that much more powerful.
-Here are five ways you can do that.
+But when you use automation with your spreadsheets, you can make them that much more powerful.
+Here are five ways you can do that, whether you’re using Microsoft Excel or Google Sheets.

 Why you should automate your spreadsheets

-Sure, you could use macros and other tricks to make your spreadsheets behave.
+Sure, you could use macros and other tricks to make your spreadsheets behave and automate tedious tasks.
 That can save you some time with manual work, copying and pasting data, and cleaning up exports.
-But with spreadsheet automation, you’re not only saving more time — you’re maximizing the relationship between your tools.
+But with spreadsheet automation, you don’t just save time — you maximize the relationship between your tools.

 Automate project management with spreadsheets